Olivia-HH/SkillsOntario2020/README.md

 ## How did I do?

 I got 4th in the province.
-I also placed 1st in my region, however the program was done on a school-provided computer.